“Stephen was brilliant”

 Teacher: Stephen Davidson

-Stephen Davidson has been improvising for 7 years and is a huge improv geek.
-He is artistic director of Improvable, and also plays with The Verbs, house team of the Nursery theatre, in interdisciplinary ensemble Zootropic, and in twoprovs The Eh Team with Kit Harmon and The Happiest People in the World with Erick Castellan.
-Stephen teaches improv through Improvable, Hoopla, and the Nursery theatre, and is also a diversity officer for Hoopla Improv and founder/coach of QI- Queer Improv.
-He has studied improv through i/o Chicago, The Nursery, UCB, Hoopla, The Maydays, Music Box, Showstoppers, City Academy, Imprology, and with many visiting artists including Dave Razowsky, Bill Arnett, Tim Sozko, Heather Anne Campbell, Deanna Fleysher, and Lydia Hensler.
+Stephen Davidson is the Artistic Director of Improvable, QI: Queer Improv, Carmen: A gender-swapped Film Noir Fantasy, and co-director of Zeal: The Pride Improv Festival.
+He currently also plays with The Verbs, musical house team of the Nursery theatre, in Castles in the Air, an improvised Studio Ghibli film, and in duo The Happiest People in the World with Erick Castellan.
+Stephen teaches improv through Improvable and the Nursery theatre, and is also a diversity officer for Hoopla Improv.
+He has studied improv through i/o Chicago, The Nursery, Annoyance, UCB, Hoopla, The Maydays, Music Box, Showstoppers, City Academy, Imprology, and with many visiting artists including Dave Razowsky, Bill Arnett, Tim Sozko, Heather Anne Campbell, Deanna Fleysher, and Lydia Hensler.

 Stephen loves improv and one of the world’s most cheerful people when playing or teaching.
-His day job is as a clarinettist, conductor, and music teacher, and he’s always felt at home on stage.
-When coaching both music and improv he prides himself on creating a positive environment so that players can perform at their best.
+When coaching and directing improv he prides himself on creating a positive environment so that players can perform at their best.
 Stephen likes his improv like he likes his partners; silly, clever, and emotionally connected.